 The phone calls from retirees and pre-retirees have started.
 Not many, but enough to get our attention.

 And why wouldn't they focus on this subject?
-Most of their readers are people who pick stocks and cram into the banks for super-low yields.
+Most of their readers are people who pick stocks, buy the latest listing and chase last year's winners.
 Every day media can write a new story about this stuff.
 When it derails, they can write a story about those affected.
+It's the classic storyline mastered by Herodotus 2500 years ago.

 When the pandemic hit, the value of Dr Sklar's investments tumbled.
 So did his income from his private practice in Connecticut, which was forced to furlough staff and dip into emergency loans to keep its doors open.